datafusion-contrib/geodatafusion/README.md

 geodatafusion = "0.1"
 ```

-> `geodatafusion` 0.1 will be published whenever [`datafusion` 50.0 is released](https://github.com/apache/datafusion/issues/16799), which should be by September 17.

 ## Functions supported

 Functions are explicitly modeled after the [PostGIS API](https://postgis.net/docs/reference.html).
 We strive to match the PostGIS API as much as possible.